 Key things to know about the Tesla Powerwall

 Tesla describes the Powerwall as a “rechargeable lithium ion battery with liquid thermal control.”
 It is one of a few companies in the residential energy storage market that makes small-scale batteries for home energy storage.
-The first-generation Powerwall launched in April 2015, and an updated Powerwall 2.0 was announced in October 2016.
+The first-generation Powerwall launched in April 2015, and updated Powerwall 2.0 models were announced in October 2016 and November 2020.

 When evaluating the Powerwall, there are various important metrics and technical specifications to keep in mind.
 Among the most important are the size of the battery (power and capacity), its chemistry, depth of discharge, and roundtrip efficiency.

 Importantly, the Powerwall system is also modular, meaning you can add multiple battery products to your storage setup.
-For example, you might want to install multiple Powerwall batteries for a home with high energy demands.
+For example, you might want to install multiple Powerwall batteries for a home with high energy demands and usage.
 The Tesla website indicates that you can add up to 10 Powerwall batteries together to form one massive storage system.

 Think of your battery like water running through a pipe.
 The usable energy capacity is the amount of water available to push through the pipe, while power is the size of the pipe itself.
 Larger pipes allow more water to flow through at once, which depletes the water faster.
 Similarly, a battery with a high power rating can deliver more electricity at one time, but will burn through its available energy capacity faster too.